AllYarnsAreBeautiful/ayab-manual/docs/API.md

 ### Knitting operation

-The **reqStart** message includes pattern information, plus the first row of data.
-After a successful **reqStart**, and when it is ready to receive a further signal, the device begins to poll the host for line data with **reqLine**.
-(The device becomes ready after the carriage moves past the Hall sensor marking the beginning of the row.)
+The device becomes ready to knit after the carriage moves past the Hall sensor marking the beginning of the row.
+Once in the `Ready` state, the device can receive a **reqStart** message that includes pattern information, plus the first row of data.
+After a successful **reqStart** the first row can be knit, and the device begins to poll the host for further line data with **reqLine**.
 The host answers with a **cnfLine** message containing information for the next row of knitting after the current row has been completed.
-After the row has been completed, the device sends another **reqLine** message to request further data.
-When the host does not have any more lines to send, it sets the *lastLine* flag in its final **cnfLine** message.
+After the row has been knit, the device sends another **reqLine** message to request further data.
+When the host has no more data to send, it sets the *lastLine* flag in its final **cnfLine** message.

 ### Hardware test operation